Der Freischütz

 Olga Fedyanina

-Libretto translation
+Libretto and surtitles translation

 Ekaterina Protsenko